 Cucina Napoletana: 100 Recipes from Italy’s Most Vibrant City, written by Arturo Iengo, features the cuisine of Naples and surrounding Campania.
 You will find a variety of recipes from Antipasti to Dolci including Cozze al Pepe (Peppered Mussels), Bucatini alla “Settembrini” (Tricolor Pasta), Bocconcini del Prete (Baked Mini Omelettes with Provolone, Ham, and Tomato), Fagiolini Indorati e Fritti (Fried Green Beans), Pane di Noce (Walnut Bread), and Torta Caprese (Chocolate Almond Cake).
-I received a hardcover copy, but a paperback version was also released in June.
+I will also be featuring his recipe for Mozzarella in Carrozza (Mozzarella in a Carriage) following the review.

 Arturo Iengo has lived in Naples since 1975.
 He is a chef, restauranteur, and professional sommelier.
 He has worked in many hotels and restaurants including the Ristorante Pascalucci in Benevento and also teaches culinary masterclasses at hotel management schools in Campania.

 Chapters are divided based on course: Introduction, Appetizers and Soups (Antipasti, Zuppe e Minestre), Pasta and Rice (Pasta e Riso), Main Courses (Secondi Piatti), Side Dishes (Contorni), Pizza and Bread (Pizza e Pane), and Desserts and Pastries (Dolci).